What Does It Involve?

 How to inject fillers?

 Rejuvenation and wrinkles

-Fillers use to be injected into directly into specific areas for facial rejuvenation and wrinkle reduction.
+Fillers are used to be injected directly into specific areas for facial rejuvenation and wrinkle reduction.
 Unfortunately, excessive amount of filler injected into a single area produced an overfilled appearance and gave filler a bad reputation as overfilling a specific area distorted the facial harmony.

 The introduction of the MD code principle transformed the way filler is used.
-The technique divide the face into different areas and injection into a specific point and region can help with restoration of facial harmony and rejuvenate the facial appearance by reducing wrinkles and soft tissue drop.
-The principle of small volume injection into suspensory points reduced the ‘bloated’ appearance created by single point injection.
-The other advantage of the MD code principle is that the treatment can be done in separate sessions as addition treatment will act as and adjunct.
+The technique divides the face into different areas and injection into a specific point and region can help with restoration of facial harmony and rejuvenate the facial appearance by reducing wrinkles and droppage of soft tissues.
+The principle of small volume injection into suspensory points reduces the ‘bloated’ appearance created by single point injection.
+The other advantage of the MD code principle is that the treatment can be done in separate sessions as additional treatment will act as an adjunct.

 Filler can be injected into different areas to re-contour the specific areas.
 Fillers are now commonly used for nose augmentation and chin augmentation.
 Utilization of fillers allow for augmentation without surgical intervention.
-Other areas the fillers are now used for reshaping including the cheek region, temporal hollows and reshaping the forehead.
+Other areas in which the fillers are now used for reshaping include the cheek region, temporal hollows and reshaping the forehead.
 With aging, temple hollowing and ptosis of the cheek tissues take place.
-Using fillers, these area can be improved and have an anti-aging effect.
+Using fillers, these areas can be improved and have an anti-aging effect.

 Skin rehydration and improvement of fine wrinkles

 Volite is the product that is specially made for this purpose.
-It is a hyaluronic acid that is injected into skin to replenish the loss fluid and volume of the skin cells.
+It is a hyaluronic acid that is injected into skin to replenish the lost fluid and volume of the skin cells.
 It is introduced into skin with multiple injections.
-The areas where Volite is of benefit to the lower face and décolletage.
+The areas where Volite provide benefits are lower face and décolletage.